Stars win 5-4 in OT to tie Flames after Pavelski hat trick

 Tobias Rieder tied an NHL record with his third short-handed goal of the playoffs, and Calgary got one in a third straight game against Dallas, for a 4-3 lead early in the third period.

 Derek Ryan hit Rieder in stride with a pass after chasing down a loose puck.
-Rieder easily beat Anton Khudobin, who had several big saves in overtime before the winning shot.
+Rieder easily beat Anton Khudobin, who had several tough saves in overtime before the winning shot.
 Talbot stopped 57 shots for Calgary.
+Khudobin had 36 saves.

 With the Stars desperately trying to get even after a goal with 2 1/2 minutes left was wiped out by goalie interference, Pavelski pushed a rebound past Talbot with 11.9 seconds left in regulation.
 Each of his earlier goals put the Stars up one.